rizac/gmgt/README.md

 scp -P [port] -r ethz@casco.[domain]:/home/ethz/gmgt/datasets .
 ```

-This will create a `datasets` directory with all files
+This will create a `datasets` directory with all files.
-The process will likely take several minutes.
+The process will take several minutes (in the order of tens of minutes,
+not hours).

 If you want to copy a specific dataset only
 (it could be necessary in the validation phase, where we